kylehue/neat/README.md

 }
 ```
 ### toJSON
-You can create a pre-trained model by using toJSON()
+You can create pre-trained models by using toJSON()
 ```js
 let neat = new Neat(6, 1, 3, {
   populationSize: 10